Lift truck fleet management: Deploy, discover, decide

-In an effort to take some of the mystery out of fleet management, Logistics Management spoke to suppliers of lift trucks and third-party fleet management products to get a sense of what pitfalls and success stories their customers have experienced.
-Whether you’re still paper-based or looking to stay on the bleeding edge, these insights might provide food for thought as you improve your fleet.
+In an effort to take some of the mystery out of fleet management, we spoke to suppliers of lift trucks and third-party fleet management products to get a sense of what pitfalls and success stories their customers have experienced.
+Whether you’re still paper-based or looking to stay on the bleeding edge, these insights might provide food for thought.

 Blocking and tackling